jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/firmware/steval_gps_waves_pcbtraces_2ways_noqwiicswitch/README.md

 - 9-dof on and calculation of Kalman filter is 10mA altogether.
 - FFTs go so fast it is negligible.
 Generally the Artemis MCU uses very little energy when active (typically a mA at most)
 - Iridium is difficult to measure but in practice not much energy, as it goes very fast and is used only now and then, though there may be some instantaneous power peaks.

+## TODOs

+- long term test and stability of the firmware
+- power use check and if needed make pins float as they may need